 While accidents happen, the best method of keeping cats safe from poisoning is prevention.

 There are many common household and environmental substances and items that can cause poisoning in cats.
-The list below is not a complete list of all the things that may cause poisoning in your cat, but it goes over some of the most common substances that cause feline poisoning.
+The list below is not a complete list of all the things that may cause poisoning in your cat.
+However, it goes over some of the most common substances that cause feline poisoning.

 If you have these items in your home or see them in your cat’s environment, then remove them or put them somewhere that your cat cannot reach.

 Here are some of the substances that cause the most poisonings in cats: